Wednesday, December 10, 2025

 You’re Welcome (Jordan Fisher/Lin-Manuel Miranda Version)

-Performed by Jordan Fisher feat.
-Lin-Manuel Miranda
+Performed by Jordan Fisher featuring Lin-Manuel Miranda

 Written by Lin-Manuel Miranda